 And if you arrive in a large social group, keep your celebrations quiet.
-There are other gamblers at the machines other than your friends, so be respectful.
+When playing slots online at home you can make all the noise you like, but remember when playing real-life slots that there are other gamblers at machines other than your friends, so be respectful.

 Gaming pauses may present the opportunity for strategic chat and pleasantries but, like all casino games, you should choose your moment carefully.

 And leave the cellphone in your pocket.
 Not all of your fellow players want you to film their big wins and put them up on social media.

 Many casinos let you reserve a slot game if you want to take a quick bathroom break.
 Simply ask for a Reserve sign from the slots manager or slot attendant and rest it on the machine while you leave the floor.

 It’s always good slot machine etiquette to use the Reserve signs responsibly.
 Understandably, if you’ve sunk a lot of coins into one machine, you have the right to take a short break and return to the same game.
 That’s particularly true if the video slot is rewarding you with a lot of bonuses or jackpots.